How Much Chlorine to Add to a Hot Tub for the First Time?

 What does it mean to shock hot tub water?

-A shock is adding a higher dose of a chemical, usually one that contains chlorine or non-chlorine sanitizer, to kill anything in the water.
+A shock is adding a higher dose of a chemical, usually chlorine or non-chlorine sanitizer, to kill anything in the water.
 It can also be called oxidizing.

-It removes organic contaminants and removes what’s leftover (chloramines) when chlorine kills bacteria.
+It removes organic contaminants and what’s leftover (chloramines) when chlorine kills bacteria.

 Different chemicals can be used for different types of shocks: bleach is typically used for a chlorine shock, while non-chlorine shocks usually use bromine.